chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 So, it mainly does two things

 * Manage & distribute software artifacts (project binaries and more)
-* Proxy remote repositories (e.g. NuGet/Maven) to a local network server (optional tbh)
+* Proxy remote repositories (e.g. NuGet/Maven) to a local network server

 Put together, they help improve development, build and distribution of software systems.